tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

 I have decided to work with PyMC4 on the project statement **Adding Gaussian Process in PyMC4** for *GSoC 2020*.
 In this article, I present my ideas for development during the community bonding period.

-> My goal for GSoC 2020 is to implement, test, and maintain a higher level API for Gaussian Processes in PyMC4 using TensorFlow and TensorFlow Probability and write tutorials/articles and notebooks explaining their usage.
+> My goal for GSoC 2020 is to implement, test, and maintain a higher-level API for Gaussian Processes in PyMC4 using TensorFlow and TensorFlow Probability and write tutorials/articles and notebooks explaining their usage.

 I am Tirth Patel, an undergraduate computer science student at Nirma University, Ahmedabad, India.
 I have previously worked on many Machine Learning projects and particularly on Bayesian Methods for Machine Learning like Facial Composites that use Variational AutoEncoders and Gaussian Processes to generate faces of a suspect!
 My motivation to work with PyMC is driven by my passion for open-source projects and Machine Learning.